Leasey.AI automatically posts rental listings to Facebook Marketplace, Zillow, Kijiji, Zumper and 44 more platforms

 Effective screening evaluates three primary criteria: income verification confirming stable employment and sufficient earnings, credit history revealing payment patterns and financial responsibility, and rental history documenting past landlord relationships and lease compliance.
 Louisville property managers typically require monthly income at 2.5–3 times the rent amount to ensure tenants can comfortably afford payments alongside other obligations.

-Credit screening identifies red flags like recent evictions, significant unpaid debt, or patterns of late payments suggesting financial instability.
-Property managers should establish minimum credit score thresholds (typically 600-650 for Louisville market) while considering context around negative marks.
-Recent bankruptcy resulting from medical debt carries different weight than chronic late payments on consumer accounts.
-Criminal background checks must comply with fair housing guidelines prohibiting blanket policies that disproportionately impact protected classes.
+Credit screening identifies red flags such as recent evictions, significant unpaid debt, or patterns of late payments suggesting financial instability.
+Property managers should establish minimum credit score thresholds (typically 600–650 for the Louisville market) while considering context around negative marks.
+Recent bankruptcy resulting from medical debt carries different weight than a pattern of chronic late payments on consumer accounts.
+Criminal background checks must comply with fair housing guidelines — blanket exclusion policies that disproportionately affect protected classes may create legal exposure regardless of intent.

 Application processing time impacts tenant acquisition in Louisville’s competitive rental market.
-Qualified applicants contacting multiple properties will sign leases with property managers who complete screening and provide approval decisions within 24-48 hours.
-Delays extending beyond 3-4 days risk losing quality tenants to more responsive competitors.
-Property managers should establish streamlined processes using online screening services providing rapid access to credit, criminal, and eviction data rather than manual verification requiring multiple days.
+Qualified applicants contacting multiple properties will sign leases with property managers who complete screening and provide approval decisions within 24–48 hours.
+Delays extending beyond 3–4 days risk losing quality tenants to more responsive competitors.
+Property managers should establish streamlined processes using online screening services that provide rapid access to credit, criminal, and eviction data.

 Finalizing Lease Agreements